12 One-on-One Meeting Tools To Boost Productivity

 one on one meeting tools

-Most modern video conferencing apps have a feature to share your screen with other participants.
+Most modern video conferencing apps have a feature that allows you to share your screen with other participants.
 But what if you need to control another laptop/desktop screen remotely?
 That’s where TeamViewer Meetings comes in.
 Here’s why it is on our list of one-on-one meeting software:

 • High-quality video and audio conferencing.